aaronLeague/OzAttend/README.md

 # OzAttend
 An attendance-taking software for events at SUNY Oswego.
-Created with PHP, HTML, CSS, and JavaScript
+Created with PHP, HTML, CSS, and JavaScript.